Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Introduction

 \section{Introduction}

-In recent years social media have come to resemble a `battleground' between politicians who constantly aim to reach out to more people and win their votes.
-This behaviour is not surprising as the influx of people onto social media aiming to get updated on the latest news keeps growing, especially in the west with 48\% of Europeans using social media on a regular basis \cite{cattaneo_2020}.
+In recent years social media have come to resemble a `battleground' between politicians who constantly aim to reach out to people and win their votes.
+This behaviour is not surprising as the influx of people onto social media aiming to get updated on the latest news keeps growing, especially in the west, with 48\% of Europeans using social media on a regular basis \cite{cattaneo_2020}.
 More specifically, Twitter seems to have become established as the main online platform where politicians attempt to engage with the public in regards to social and political commenting \cite{stier2018election}, to such an extent that political accounts are often more active than non-political ones \cite{grant2010digital}.
+Due to their inherent interest and thanks to the openness of Twitter's API, political tweets have been extensively studied.
+Using tweets extracted from politicians and their followers, researchers have attempted to answer questions such as: is it possible to predict elections results \cite{tumasjan2010predicting}? or what makes a politician popular on social media \cite{vaccari2013drives}?

-At the same time, thanks to the openness of Twitter's API, Twitter data have been a major source for academic research in numerous fields.
-One of those fields deals with the sentiment analysis of tweets.
-Sentiment analysis, which itself is an important Natural Language Processing (NLP) topic, has been utilized in Twitter with various degrees of success.
-One of the findings in related literature suggests that negatively charged tweets have a bigger network penetration than average \cite{tsugawa2017relation,naveed2011bad,jimenez2021sentiments}.
-As to be expected, political tweets, due to their inherent interest, have been also extensively studied.
-However, even though there have been studies of sentiment in tweets revolving around politics/elections \cite{tumasjan2010predicting,chung2011can,parmelee2011politics,llewellyn2016brexit}, to our knowledge there has not been a large-scale study of the relation between sentiment and the propagation of politicians' tweets.
+In general, discovering what makes a message viral has been a popular research topic.
+Sentiment analysis is one of the tools that have been extensively used to answer this question.
+Findings in related literature suggest that negatively charged tweets have a bigger network penetration than average \cite{tsugawa2017relation,naveed2011bad,jimenez2021sentiments}.
+However, even though there have been studies of sentiment in tweets revolving around politics/elections \cite{chung2011can,parmelee2011politics,llewellyn2016brexit}, to our knowledge there has not been a large-scale multilingual analysis of the relation between sentiment and the propagation of politicians' tweets.

 In this paper, we focus on politicians' tweets to understand the relation between their sentiment and virality.
-By performing a more finegrained analysis, a distinction is made between politicians from different political parties and we attempt to identify differences in their tweeting activities.
-At the same time, an investigation is performed on whether politicians' behaviour, regarding their tweet sentiment, is independent of the country where they are politically active, and also whether it is consistent or evolves over time.
+By performing a more fine-grained analysis, a distinction is made between politicians from different political parties as we attempt to identify differences in their tweeting activities.
+At the same time, we investigate whether politicians' behaviour regarding their tweet sentiment is independent of their home country and language, and also whether the behaviour is consistent or evolves over time.